saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ## Mobile App Appium Capabilities: Required

-Sauce Labs encourages adoption of the W3C WebDriver protocol for your Appium mobile app tests, but continues to support JSON Wire Protocol (JWP) in all currently supported Appium versions.
+Sauce Labs encourages adoption of the W3C WebDriver protocol for your Appium mobile app tests, but continues to support JSON Wire Protocol (JWP) in all currently supported Appium 1.X versions (Appium 2.0 will deprecate support for JWP).
 The capabilities defined here assume the W3C protocol, but it is important to make sure your test configurations accurately reflect your intended protocol so your settings are applied correctly.
 See [Appium Real Device W3C Specification](http://localhost:3000/mobile-apps/automated-testing/appium/real-devices/#using-the-w3c-webdriver-specification) for details.

 ---
 ### `app`